 If you’re in the Austin area you may already be familiar with the famed Jester King Brewery.
-It’s known for farmhouse ales that are light and refreshing, and pair well with the pizza that’s also available on site.
+It’s known for farmhouse ales that are light and refreshing and pair well with the pizza that’s also available on site.
 As the brewery grows, so did the land acquisition around the brewery, so Jester King brewery added a new trail to further grow the outdoor experience.

-In 2018 JK owner, Jeffrey Stuffings, announced it would be buying the 107 acres next door, and according the the press release at that time, “The land purchase brings the total acreage owned by Jester King up to 165.
+In 2018 JK owner, Jeffrey Stuffings announced it would be buying the 107 acres next door, and according to the the press release at that time, “The land purchase brings the total acreage owned by Jester King up to 165.
 We had previously purchased 58 acres in 2015.
 We’re very happy that this land will not fall prey to encroaching residential development.
 Green space is becoming increasingly fleeting on the outskirts of Austin, and aside from agriculture, our land will not be developed.
 It will remain a beautiful place for people to enjoy long into the future”.
-Read full release.
+Read the full release.

 So as you can see the plan for the outdoor space had been in the works already, so it’s really cool to see it starting to come to fruition.
 You can see the plans for the trail in an early mock-up below.

 Press Release: As Austin continues to face the necessity of safety precautions and regulations due to COVID-19, residents continue to turn to the outdoors as a means of respite and retreat.
 Whether it’s camping, hiking, or simply spending a day at the park, for many, consistent time outdoors has become just as essential for day-to-day health maintenance as any other practice.